Exploring Seafloor Topography

 Description

-Users download and use GeoMapApp, a freely available software and data access tool to create visual representations of bathymetric data.
-In order to establish a concrete connection between the computer visualization and the data used to produce it, users take a virtual cruise across the Atlantic Ocean.
-On the cruise, they collect bathymetry data and produce a graph that represents the profile of the seafloor beneath their virtual boat.
-Users may choose to take profile data along several latitude lines and compile them into a two-dimensional grid, or they can examine an example of a hand-drawn map to understand the process.
+You will download and use GeoMapApp, a freely-available software and data access tool to create visual representations of bathymetric data.
+In order to establish a concrete connection between the computer visualization and the data used to produce it, you will take a virtual cruise across the Atlantic Ocean.
+On the cruise, you will collect bathymetry data and produce a graph that represents the profile of the seafloor beneath your virtual boat.
+Then you may choose to take profile data along several latitude lines and compile them into a two-dimensional grid, or you can examine an example of a hand-drawn map to understand the process.

-Armed with a clearer understanding of how the bathymetry data were obtained and how they indicate the shape of the seafloor, users explore new parts of Earth, using GeoMapApp to create high-resolution profiles and contour maps.
-With enhanced skills in interpreting bathymetry data, users can create meaningful visualizations to investigate the three-quarters of our planet's surface that is under ocean waters.
+Armed with a clearer understanding of how the bathymetry data were obtained and how they indicate the shape of the seafloor, you will explore new parts of Earth, using GeoMapApp to create high-resolution profiles and contour maps.
+With enhanced skills in interpreting bathymetry data, you can create meaningful visualizations to investigate the three-quarters of our planet's surface that is under ocean waters.

 This chapter is part of the Earth Exploration Toolbook.
 Each chapter provides teachers and/or students with direct practice for using scientific tools to analyze Earth science data.
 Students should begin on the Case Study page.